the six most beautiful villages of naxos

 • Eat at: Ta Vasilis for traditional lamb dishes

-Built inside the steep slopes of a mountain gorge, Koronos is one of the most picturesque and peaceful villages in Naxos.
+Built among the steep slopes of a mountain gorge, Koronos is one of the most picturesque and peaceful villages on Naxos.
 Very famous for its emery mining history, the village features labyrinthine paths, stone houses, and quiet corners with stunning views.
-Its traditional vibe feels authentic, making it a perfect destination for travelers seeking tranquility, local interaction, and authentic Greek hospitality.
+Its traditional vibe is authentic, making it a perfect destination for travelers seeking tranquility, local interaction, and genuine Greek hospitality.

 Useful information: